Arithmetic functions at factorial arguments: Proofs of the main results

 while the main term is

 where

-This proves \cref{thm:dk} with the constants given in \eqref{eq:ckint}.
+This proves Theorem \ref{thm:dk} with the constants given in \eqref{eq:ckint}.
 We note that similar constants appeared in \cite{dkr,nas}, where the authors worked with integrals involving fractional parts.
 Here we use the same approach as the one used in these papers to show that the constants given in \eqref{eq:ckint} can be expressed as in \eqref{eq:clk}.
+Indeed, we have